-Application deadlines are January 15 (May – August start dates), June 15 (September – December start dates), and September 16 (January – April start dates) each year.
+Application deadlines are February 1 (May – August start dates), May 15 (September – December start dates), and October 15 (January – April next year start dates) each year.

 Submitted applications will be reviewed by the GlycoNet Training Committee.
 The final decisions will be emailed to the applicants and their supervisors.
 Successful applicants will be required to submit a final report within one month of the completion of their exchange/activity.